zacharydenton/noisehack/posts/2013-08-07-custom-audio-effects-javascript-web-audio-api.md

 about down-mixing from stereo and up-mixing back to stereo -- the Web Audio API takes care of all that automatically.

-To actually process the audio, we define the `onaudioprocess` callback.
+The magic happens within the `onaudioprocess` callback.
 Within this callback, we get access to two buffers: one for reading the incoming audio data, and the other for writing the outgoing audio data.
 Each of these is an array of size `bufferSize`.
 The general pattern for the `onaudioprocess` callback is to loop through each sample of input, modify it somehow, and write the corresponding sample of output.

 At this point, you may be wondering how to actually use this effect.
 It